Israeli airstrikes on Syria’s Aleppo result in civilian and military casualties, Syrian state media reports - KESQ

 By Eyad Kourdi, CNN

+Thirty-eight people were killed, according to Reuters, including five members of the Lebanese armed group Hezbollah.
+One of the Hezbollah fighters was a local field commander whose brother was killed in an Israeli strike on southern Lebanon in November, Reuters said.

-According to a military source quoted by SANA, Israeli warplanes initiated an attack around 1:45 a.m., local time from the direction of Athriya, southeast of Aleppo.
+Israeli warplanes initiated an attack around 1:45 a.m., local time from the direction of Athriya, southeast of Aleppo, according to a military source quoted by SANA.

 The-CNN-Wire